Raijeee/SleepSync/README.md

         self.connection.commit()
 ```
 This is the function that creates the database that holds all username, password and emails.
 It communicates with the SQL Database through the console and uses obvious variables to execute such commands.

+Creating a function that directly talks to SQL Lite was a pretty straightforward task as the SQL terminal uses english.
+However, something that I stumbled upon is the fact that the database kept on creating a new database with all the attributes.
+Later, by comparing my code with my peers and my teachers, I was missing "if not exists" in the code, which fixed the problem.

 ### Query User:
 ```.py